 Contact the Record/Information Dissemination Section (RIDS)

-The Record/Information Dissemination Section (RIDS) in the FBI Records Management Division is responsible for the release of records under the Freedom of Information Act and Privacy Act.
+The Record/Information Dissemination Section (RIDS) in the FBI Records Management Division is responsible for the release of records under the Freedom of Information Act (FOIA) and the Privacy Act.

 To make a Freedom of Information Act or Privacy Act request, see Requesting FBI Records.